marcusoftnet/marcusoftnet.github.io/_posts/2007-09-04-greatest-american-hero.md

 blogger_orig_url: http://www.marcusoft.net/2007/09/greatest-american-hero.html
 ---

 Ohhh -
-if this show came back on TV i would stay in the sofa the rest of my life....
+if this show came back on TV I would stay in the sofa the rest of my life....

 Great music and very cheesy plot... and the actors has not progressed?